parasVohra/habit-tracker/README.md

     ![SignIn View](demo/signIn.png) ![SignUp view](demo/signUp.png)

 2. Home.
 On home page user can see all his habits in Daily and weekly view.
+User can also see his streaks and work similar to snapchat streaks.

     ![weekly View](demo/weekly.png) ![daily view](demo/daily.png)